sensebox/mqtt-osem-integration/README.md

       }
     }

+### Development

+To get up and running for development run the following steps:

+- Run `./scripts/setup_certs.sh` for generating development certificates.
+- Set the MQTT URL in row 23 in `./seeds/devices.json`
+- Run `docker-compose up -d`

 ## Environment variables

 Its possible to supply your configuration json through the `NODE_CONFIG` environment variable.
 It is also possible to configure through custom environment variables: